Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Create a framework for the mentorship program, including:

-Topics to cover (e.g., career development, technical skills, or workplace challenges).
+Topics to cover (e.g., growth, skills, problem-solving ).

 ENCOURAGE TWO-WAY LEARNING